sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ## Limitations

-While AgriSense provides comprehensive functionality, there are several limitations that should be acknowledged:
+While KrushiRakshak provides comprehensive functionality, there are several limitations that should be acknowledged:

 ### 1. **Data Source Dependencies**